These guides are AI-generated educational summaries — not legal or medical advice.

 Not knowing the exact number of treatment interventions in the past year

-Why: The difference between 1-4 interventions (10%) and 5 or more interventions (30%) is the primary determinant of the rating percentage under DC 7010.
+The difference between 1-4 interventions (10%) and 5 or more interventions (30%) is the primary determinant of the rating percentage under DC 7010.
 An inaccurate count - especially undercounting - can directly reduce your rating.

-Do this instead: Before your exam, count every ER visit, urgent care visit, and scheduled cardioversion or ablation procedure in the past 12 months where you received IV medications, electrical cardioversion, or ablation.
+Instead: Before your exam, count every ER visit, urgent care visit, and scheduled cardioversion or ablation procedure in the past 12 months where you received IV medications, electrical cardioversion, or ablation.
 Write down dates and facilities.

 Impact: 10% vs. 30%